Nicklas373/Hana-Media-Encoder/README.md

 # How to install
 * Download .NET Framework 6.0, Hana Media Encoder setup & FFMPEG Pre-build
 * Extract FFMPEG to folder
-* Install Hana Media Encoder with folder location except "Program Files" or "Program Files (x86)", better to install it on desktop or other folder that doesn't required any permission (Due write-access protection or run this application as administrator if want to install in that directory
+* Run Hana Media Encoder with Administrator
-* Run Hana Media Encoder
+  (If run with admin are prohibited then Install Hana Media Encoder with folder location except "Program Files" or "Program Files (x86)", better to install it on desktop or other folder that doesn't required any permission (Due write-access protection))
 * Go to options menu
 * Configure FFMPEG binary folder to your bin folder from FFMPEG folder (FFMPEG/bin)
 * After application restart then open application again then go to options